Jean Bégin

 Jean Bégin (1944 – November 20, 1991) was a Canadian ice hockey coach and convicted sex offender.
 He worked six seasons in the Quebec Major Junior Hockey League (QMJHL), and one season in the Nationale 1A league in France.
 He was the first coach in the QMJHL to make three appearances at the Memorial Cup tournament.
 He won two President's Cups coaching the Laval Voisins and the Verdun Junior Canadiens to QMJHL championships.
 He later served as an assistant coach on the Canada men's national junior ice hockey team.
 Bégin was convicted on seven counts of sexual contact with boys in 1989, and served six months in prison.
 He committed suicide after his release from jail at age 47.

 Early life

 Bégin was born in 1944 in Quebec.
 He played minor ice hockey for the Quebec Junior Aces during the 1964–65 season.

 Coaching career

+Bégin coached hockey in the Quebec City region from 1967 to 1982.
+After he led a team from Sainte-Foy to a junior-B championship during the 1981–82 season, he was considered for the Shawinigan Cataractes coaching position.

 Hull Olympiques

 Bégin started his career in the Quebec Major Junior Hockey League (QMJHL) as the head coach and general manager of the Hull Olympiques during the 1982–83 QMJHL season.
+He was named coach on July 27, 1982, at age 37.
 He led the team to 30 wins in 70 games, and a fifth-place finish in the Lebel Division.
 Future National Hockey League (NHL) players on the team were Joel Baillargeon, Yves Beaudoin, Alain Raymond, Serge Roberge and Sylvain Turgeon.
 In the playoffs, Hull faced the Laval Voisins who won 53 games and placed first in the division.
 Bégin's team extended the series to its maximum seven games, but lost the series by three games to four.